Najoj/programming-haskell/chapter-12/exercises.md

     ```

-2. Complete the following instance declaration to make the partially-applied function of type `(a ->)` into the functior:
+2. Complete the following instance declaration to make the partially-applied function of type `(a ->)` into the functor:

     ```haskell
     instance Functor ((->) a) where